 Previously, Mr. Ulmer was Vice President and General Manager for the F-35 Lightning II Program.
 In this capacity, he was responsible for leading all areas of the F-35 Lightning II fighter aircraft program, to include development, production, sustainment and modernization.

 He previously served as Lockheed Martin Aeronautics’ Vice President, F-35 Aircraft Production Business Unit.
 In that role, he was responsible for all aspects of global F-35 production and delivery to include program management, production operations, supply chain management, quality, affordability, tooling and manufacturing rate readiness and customer engagement.

 He also previously served as Vice President of Operations for Lockheed Martin Aeronautics Advanced Development Programs (ADP), also known as the Skunk Works®.
 In this role, he was responsible for the ADP operations comprised of more than 3,000 employees across multiple Aeronautics sites overseeing the F-22 Raptor Modification Line, U-2 Dragon Lady Periodic Depot Maintenance, F-35 Lightning II sub-assembly work and ADP Special Programs.

-Mr. Ulmer graduated from California Polytechnic State University in San Luis Obispo, California, with a bachelor’s degree in Aeronautical Engineering.
+Mr. Ulmer is a fellow for the Royal Aeronautical Society and a graduate from California Polytechnic State University in San Luis Obispo, California, with a bachelor’s degree in Aeronautical Engineering.
 He also holds an executive master’s degree in Business Management with an emphasis on aerospace from the University of Tennessee.